-Each of these financial control requirements are essential components of your guardian role and must be implemented effectively.
+Each of these requirements are essential components of your CFO role and must be implemented effectively.

 During this module, participants will:

-- Understand the importance of governance, compliance, closing the books and treasury;
+- Understand governance, risk management, compliance, closing the books and treasury;

 - Learn the key areas to consider when implementing each of these requirements;